yokosogithub/GeoGit/doc/manpages/source/pull.rst

 OPTIONS
 *******

 --all       			Fetch all remotes.

 --rebase    			Rebase the current branch on top of the upstream branch after fetching.

+--depth <depth>			In the case of a shallow clone, it fetches history only up to the specified depth

+--fulldepth 			In the case of a shallow clone, fetch the full history from the repository.
+This will turn the repository into a full clone.

 SEE ALSO
 ********